08. Made of Plattenbau

 Part 1.
 KIOSK

-Due to shrinkage and decay after unification, the city of Dessau has been demolishing prefabricated concrete panel buildings called Plattenbaus, that are abandoned or decaying and no longer needed.
+Due to shrinkage and decay after unification, the city of Dessau has been demolishing prefabricated concrete panel buildings called Plattenbau that are abandoned or decaying and no longer needed.
 Rather than depositing the panels in landfills, this kiosk project recycles them as construction material.

 Plattenbau